kaustav202/News-Accumulator/README.md

  - Customization options to extract relevant useful pieces of information from the site.

 ### Technologies Used
-- **Requests** for handling web server communicatons and sending get requests
+- **Requests** for handling web server communicatons and sending get requests.
-- **Beautiful Soup** for parsing the html of the website and derive useful contents as a dom object
+- **Beautiful Soup** for parsing the html of the website and derive useful contents as a dom object.
 - **xml.dom.minidom** to parse the xml string and store it in a structured way as dom object.
+- **news api** to collect latest news json stream.

 ### Requirements
  [Requirement guidelines for this project](requirements.txt)